cwangsf/MiniLibrary/PROJECT_SUMMARY.md

   - Search functionality (by title or author)
   - Search disables sections, shows flat filtered list
   - **Language filter** - Segmented control with All/English/German options
-  - **Filter by favorites** - Toggle to show only favorite books
-  - Filter icon in toolbar (shows count when favorites filter is active)

 - **Background Metadata Enhancement**
   - When viewing a book missing description/metadata